History of the Houston Astros: 1975–1979: The rainbow era

 1979 would prove to be a big turn around in Astros history and during the off season the Astros made an effort to fix some of their problem areas.
 They traded Floyd Bannister to Seattle for shortstop Craig Reynolds and acquired catcher Alan Ashby from Toronto for pitcher Mark Lemongello.
 Reynolds and Ashby were both solid in their positions and gave Houston a much needed fix.

-The 1979 season started with a huge boost from pitcher Ken Forsch, who no-hit the Braves in the second game of the season.
+The 1979 season started with a huge boost from pitcher Ken Forsch, who no-hit the Atlanta Braves in the second game of the season.
 This would only be the beginning of the excitement that was to come in 1979.

 Houston also learned in May that Dr. John McMullen had agreed to buy the Astros.
 Now with an owner and not Ford Motor Credit in charge the Astros would be able to compete in the free agent market.

 In July, the Astros went to Cincinnati leading the National League West, something the Cincinnati Reds were accustomed to doing.
 July 4 fireworks erupted when, tired of the Cincinnati Reds taunting pitcher Joaquín Andújar, a fight broke out involving César Cedeño and Ray Knight.
 Houston went on to win the game and had a ten-game lead in the NL west.
 But holding onto the lead would prove to be a challenge for the Astros who now felt the pressure of being on top of the division.

 The other team that was not too happy seeing the Astros on top in the west was the Los Angeles Dodgers.
 The Dodgers had challenged and won the division over the Big Red Machine and won the division in 1977 and 1978.
 At the end of July the Dodgers came to the Astrodome to play in a game that saw Forsch give up only three hits to the Dodgers.
 The game turn out to be more than an outstanding pitching performance by Forsch.
 The Dodgers taunted Cedeño, causing the aggravated Cedeño to throw a hard fastball in the Dodgers dugout.
 Later that inning Enos Cabell was hit by a pitch and this time the benches did empty.
 Houston's lead in the division was shrinking and the heat of the Houston summer was only matched by the Astros tempers.

 The Astros were playing great ball.
 José Cruz and Enos Cabell both stole 30 bases.
 Joe Niekro had a great year with 21 wins and 3.00 ERA.
 J. R. Richard won 18 games and set a new personal strikeout record at 313.
 Joe Sambito came into his own with 22 saves as the Astros closer.
 Things were going as they should for a team that could win the west.